Icinga/icingaweb2/doc/preferences.md

     type=ini

 The ini provider uses the directory **config/preferences** to create one ini file per user and persists the data into a single file.
-If your want to drop your preferences just drop the file from disk and you'll start with a new profile.
+If you want to drop your preferences just drop the file from disk and you'll start with a new profile.

 ## Database provider